abitofabyte/useSearchParamsLivecoding/README.md

-# Livecodin Example for react-router's useSearchParams-hook
+# Livecoding Example for react-router's useSearchParams-hook

 Don't forget to install with
 ```
 npm -i
 ```
-;)
+Enjoy, I hope it helped.